 Framing the Dialogue

-The Commons presents this series, in collaboration with campus partners and visiting scholars, to invite dialogue across disciplines, that references the broader conversations we face at a societal level.
-These events broach topics of intersectional identity, community, and the sociopolitical implications of events.
-While they address themes that are at times difficult to discuss, they encourage conversations worth having.
-Through this series we endeavor to frame these topics so that conversation is productive despite the difficulty and potential for disagreement. // Photo by Laura Kingston
+The Commons presents this series, in collaboration with campus partners and visiting scholars, to invite dialogue across disciplines that references the broader conversations we face at a societal level.
+These events broach topics of intersectional identity, community, and the sociopolitical implications of events, recognizing that many of our most powerful institutions and systems can benefit from reflecting on their efforts toward equity. // Photo by Laura Kingston

 The Future University

 Higher Education looks different today.
 Disciplines are in constant flux.
 Technology is revolutionizing intellectual inquiry, research, and production.
 Teaching styles and classroom structures are accommodating an exponential growth in knowledge and increased societal complexity, with the mission of advancing human well-being.
 Yet, much of the “modern” university is still rooted in its centuries-old traditions, structures, and practices.

 Our Shared Planet: Climate, Story, Relationship, and Responsibility

 Through programs in this series, programs charge us to consider our individual and collective responsibilities to the planet.
 Programs in this series feature artists, storytellers, climate scientists, and many others who have thought deeply about reciprocity and identifying individual gifts for service.

 Confronted by multiple crises, including but not limited to COVID-19, the threat of misinformation and disinformation, climate injustice, and health disparities, humans face a global reckoning.
 Through programming in this series, we consider our roles in the current moment--from the most local to the global--by drawing upon collective wisdom, individual experience, and current research.